 5. CW-X Compression Calf Sleeves

 Graduated compression reduces lactic acid build-up, a common cause of cramps and shin splints for runners.
-Compression helps the ligaments and muscles band together to support the entire calf, including ankles and the shin muscles.
+Compression also helps the ligaments and muscles band together to support the entire calf, including ankles and the shin muscles.

-Reviewers overall enjoyed the ease of use, and said recovery time was shorter overall after using the CW-X Compression Calf Sleeves.
-A few weren’t fans of the material, because they felt it resembled a nylon pantyhose instead of a compression sleeve.
+Reviewers overall enjoyed the ease of use, and said recovery time was shorter after using the CW-X Compression Calf Sleeves.
+A few weren’t fans of the material, because they felt it resembled nylon pantyhose instead of a compression sleeve.
 Other reviewers liked how light the material was, and preferred these sleeves, especially in the winter.